 An alternative treatment for this kind of toothache is called a Pulpotomy.
 A Pulpotomy removes only the damaged part of the nerve, which can be a quicker and less invasive treatment.

-We are recruiting dental practices in England and Scotland
+The PIP Study are recruiting NHS dental practices and participants in England (London and Liverpool) and Scotland.

 The PIP Study

-The PIP study will compare the effectiveness of full pulpotomy and root canal treatment for irreversible pulpitis in permanent premolar and molar teeth in adult teeth.
-The study is to take place in primary care dental practices across Scotland and England.
+The PIP study will compare the effectiveness of Full Pulpotomy and Root Canal Treatment for Irreversible Pulpitis in permanent premolar and molar teeth in adults.
+The study will take place in primary care dental practices across Scotland and England.

-We will recruit 40 patient participants from 10 general dental practices in Scotland and England.
-We are looking for dental practices to recruit four adult patients (16 years and older) seeking treatment at NHS dental practices with symptoms of irreversible pulpitis and for all of these patients to receive a full pulpotomy.
-The feasibility study will take place over 12 months and patient participants will be followed up 7 days after treatment.
+We will recruit 530 patient participants from 50 general dental practices in Scotland and England.
+We are looking for dental practices to recruit 11 adult patients (16 years and older) seeking treatment at NHS dental practices with symptoms indicative of Irreversible Pulpitis in a premolar/molar tooth with deep caries and or a deep restoration.

 The NHS National Institute for Health Research Health Technology Assessment programme has commissioned a collaborative team from the Universities of Dundee, Aberdeen, Glasgow, King's College London, Liverpool, Sheffield, and NHS Education for Scotland to conduct this research.